danielseltzer/mmt/config/README.md

 # MMT Configuration Files

-This directory contains example configuration files for MMT.
+This directory contains configuration files for MMT, organized into:
+- `examples/` - Example configurations for reference
+- `test/` - Test configurations for development and testing

 ## User Configuration